itsofficially-sreyash/RightPosture/mobile/README.md

 4. Start the app with `flutter run -d <device-id>`.
 5. Grant camera access when requested.

-The iQOO camera and pose-performance gate is tracked in `../execution/02_device_pose_spike.md`.
+The mobile camera and pose-performance gate is tracked in `../execution/02_device_pose_spike.md`.

 ## Current scope